A Guide to the Will Kemp Art School

 - Beginners Acrylic still life course – Part 3 & 4

 Students have had some fantastic results with this lesson, here’s a gallery of some of the successes (many were their first every paintings)

 Q. What is the best-paid course for me?

-As with most things it depends where you’re starting from, but if you’ve never drawn before, or studied drawing, I would recommend the drawing course.
+As with most things it depends where you’re starting from, but if you’ve never drawn before, or studied drawing, I would recommend the Absolute Beginners Drawing Course.

 It will set you so far ahead, so quickly, it really is the most ‘bang for your buck’ for a set of principle that don’t change, in drawing, painting or photography.
 Once you start to ‘learn how to see’ it influences everything you’re creating.